Bikeman868/OwinFramework.Middleware/OwinFramework.NotFound/readme.md

-﻿# OWIN Framework No Found Middleware
+﻿# OWIN Framework Not Found Middleware

 This middleware will return a 404 response always.
 It will place itself after all other middleware in the pipeline so that when no other middleware handled the request a 404